mbtcode/geodata/readme.md

 ### About This Project
 This project utilizes Google geocoding API to take user entered data and place them on a Google Map.
 This works best with specific locations with one distinct location.

 This script also utilizes SQLite and you will need to download this.
-Instructions are belowi:
+Instructions are below:

 You should install the SQLite browser to view and modify the databases from: